Raise Your Well-Being 🡺 Transform Your Life

 2️⃣ The Physical Dimension

-Physical wellness provides the vessel through which all other dimensions express themselves.
+Physical well-being provides the vessel through which all other dimensions express themselves.
 A well-functioning body supplies power for mental tasks and creates the biochemical environment conducive to emotional balance and spiritual awareness.

 ☐ Good Nutrition for optimal fuel that promotes top cellular function: such as adding one extra whole food per day, or consider juicing.